Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Modal analysis of turbulent transonic buffet cells

 The 2D- and 3D-buffet modes are plotted in space in the surface contours in Fig.~\ref{fig:SPOD_modes_AoA6_shock_and_cell}.
 For each of these, the closest available mode from the SPOD output is selected.
 The 2D mode is concentrated at the shock location ($x \sim 0.375$) and is relatively uniform across the span in both the pressure and $u$-velocity decompositions, with no three-dimensionality present.
 In the 2D pressure mode, the shock is out of phase with the separated shear layer near the trailing edge.
 This is the expected 2D buffet mode found on 2D and 3D span-periodic (infinite) airfoils \cite{CGMT2009,CGS2019,LSH2024_narrow_buffet}.
-The 3D buffet cell mode is shown at $St=0.24$, taking the peak from the spectra in Fig.~\ref{fig:SPOD_spectra}$(e)$.
+The 3D buffet cell mode is shown at $St=0.237$, taking the peak from the spectra in Fig.~\ref{fig:SPOD_spectra}$(e)$.
 A spanwise periodic mode is located at the shock with a wavelength of $\lambda_z = L_z / 2 = 3c/2$ (1.5 airfoil chords) in both flow variables.
 The buffet cells convect in the spanwise direction along the length of the shock (SPOD mode animations are provided in the supplementary material \cite{supplementary_material}).
+Regarding convergence of the mode shapes with SPOD segment length, the convergence criteria \eqref{eqn:SPOD_convergence} evaluated at the target frequency of the 3D mode in Fig.~\ref{fig:SPOD_modes_AoA6_shock_and_cell} ($St = 0.237$) was found to be $0.995$ ($E_W\!=\!1.1\%$), $0.984$ ($3.2\%$), and $0.994$ ($1.2\%$) for the $(N_{seg} = 3\!\leftrightarrow\!6)$, $(N_{seg} =3\!\leftrightarrow\!13)$, and $(N_{seg} =6\!\leftrightarrow\!13)$ runs, respectively, demonstrating the excellent convergence of the mode shapes and insensitivity to the selected default segment length.